raymacneil/raymacneil.github.io/about.md

 ---
 # About Raymond MacNeil

-I an adventurous, ambitious, and eclectic primate with a dark and sarcastic sense of humour.
+I an adventurous, ambitious, and eclectic primate with a sarcastic sense of humour.